Homotopical models for metric spaces and completeness: The Cauchy model structure on R+-Cat sym

-where the last inequality follows by \autoref{prop:lim_of_comparables}.
-By symmetry, $(\{x_n\},L)$ is a limit of $\{\iota(x_n)\}$, and so $\iota$ is dense. \ Since $\iota$ is a dense fully-faithful $\bR_+$-functor that is injective on objects,$\iota$ is a trivial cofibration.
+where the last equality follows by \autoref{cor:lim_iota_cauchy_seq}, that tells us $\ell_{(x_n)}$ is a limit of the sequence $(\ell_{\wh{x_n}})_{n\in\bN}$.
+Thus we've shown $\iota$ is injective on objects, fully faithful, and dense, so $\iota$ is a trivial cofibration as desired.